Schedule 10 minutes with our team to learn how you can join OpenMarkets.

 Since effective equipment negotiation is one way to buy more strategically, conversation turned to the seven key negotiating strategies.

-the third negotiation strategy discussed, and Kott said
+Bundling equipment purchases was the third negotiation strategy discussed, and Kott said that an

 use of this strategy was one reason Norman Regional Health joined OpenMarkets.